Cannery Row Magazine

 First off, room quotas at this particular hotel used to be 45 minutes (enough to not fall behind significantly, though still taxing) and the 10-minute reduction 'coincided' with the provincial raise of the minimum-wage, even though prices had been adjusted more than adequately to compensate for the added expense.
 And secondly, the hotel budget allocated a certain amount of hours for housekeeping over the fiscal year, with bonuses awarded to all management positions if expenses (labour and supplies) were significantly less than anticipated.

-After the initial bureaucratic hurdles and confusion, the CERB - and subsequently E.I. - provided, sadly enough, more income ($ 2000/month) than most of us had been earning in part-time jobs with unreliable hours and provided the necessary break to recover some of our health and reconsider our options down the line, the outcome of which shows glaringly in those pleas for HELP strung along the main drags of our cities.
+After the initial bureaucratic hurdles and confusion, the CERB - and subsequently E.I. - provided, sadly enough, more income ($2000/month) than most of us had been earning in part-time jobs with unreliable hours, besides providing the necessary break to recover some of our health and reconsidering our options down the line, the outcome of which shows glaringly in those pleas for HELP strung along the main drags of our cities.

 On top of that, workers' wages have stagnated miles below the rate of inflation, full-time jobs reduced to part-time in order to avoid paying for benefits (service/minimum wage industries) and toxic work cultures across the board have robbed many employees of any sense of value and pride in their achievements, if not downright traumatized them to the point of dysfunction.
 And despite a massive outcry on social media lately, there's been little public recognition of what truly ails the system, so let me sum it up for those still on the fence: